Ansible

 Most of the sites that use Ansible:

-Most of the sites using Ansible are from Germany, Austria, and Spain.
+Most of the sites using Ansible are from Germany, Spain, and the United States.

 Most Ansible users speak English or German.